UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 # Assignment 3

-The assignment is almost complete.
-Thank you for your understanding.
+The assignment is complete.
+It satisfies all requirements.

 ## Backend

-The server has been built using node.js and express.js and passport.js.
-It has end points right now primarily for signin, signup and to handleAPI call.
+The server has been built using node.js and express.js.

 ### `npm start` starts the server

 cd into the backend folder and type 'npm start'.
 This will start the server.
+The server runs on port 3001.
 Please start the server before starting the frontend.
 Keep this open in one terminal window.

 ### `npm test` starts the test scripts